-To ensure the best construction and engineering practices, this fast-track project required consistent collaboration and workshops among DPR, LG and its architect, Gresham Smith, as well as trade partners.
-For example, DPR worked daily with Gresham Smith on architectural and engineering solutions related to safety and manufacturing requirements, along with federal, state and local building codes.
+To ensure the best construction and engineering practices, this fast-track project required consistent collaboration and workshops among DPR, LG, and its architect, Gresham Smith, as well as trade partners.
+For example, DPR worked daily with Gresham Smith on architectural and engineering solutions related to safety and manufacturing requirements, along with federal, state, and local building codes.

 DPR and Gresham Smith's structural engineering team worked closely with concrete and steel trade partners to move from conceptual concrete, rebar, and steel design to shop drawings, procurement, and installation within days of the initial discussion.
-Additional successes include mechanical, electrical, and plumbing (MEP) teams collaborating to engineer and complete all under-slab utilities, MEP equipment, and wastewater in time for other trades to complete a million square feet of grade beams, concrete work, and steel work in an incredibly short timeframe--less than five months.
+Additional successes include mechanical, electrical, and plumbing (MEP) teams collaborating to engineer and complete all under-slab utilities, MEP equipment, and wastewater in time for other trades to complete a million square feet of grade beams, concrete work, and steelwork in an incredibly short timeframe--less than five months.

 The team used the latest technologies to advance efficiency in quality and schedule.
 To ensure quality construction, DPR used geospatial laser scanning, UAV photos, and 360 photos in parallel with specialized imagery software.
 Laser scanning allowed the project team to compare the intended design to what was installed in the field and make necessary adjustments without delay.
-The team also used UAV and additional 360 imagery to illustrate the progression of the project from all perspectives for immediate stakeholder feedback.
+The team also used UAV and an additional 360 imagery to illustrate the progression of the project from all perspectives for immediate stakeholder feedback.